13. Concerns and Responses

 "What about rural areas and underserved populations?"
 Addressed through classification flexibility: higher credit values for underserved areas, remote services, nonprofit and church participation, and fungibility allowing urban corporations to buy credits from rural providers.

 "Won't this cause inflation?"
 Not if implemented correctly.
 This is not new money creation—it's redirection of existing tax flows.
-(See Deep Dive: Inflation Independence and the Deflation Benefit)

 "What if it fails?"
 The Human Credit exists one year at a time.
 Congress can adjust values, restructure categories, or discontinue the program based on annual results.